-Today, this standard is mainly used in the home theater sector, for the transmission of audio and video.
-The analog signal transmission works quite simply.
-The audio signals are transmitted electromagnetically from the output to the input device.
-In contrast to digital transmission, the electrical voltage varies proportionally to the audio signal.
-One cable with two plugs or sockets is required for each audio channel.
-Unlike multi-function connectors such as USB or HDMI, each individual cable has its own fixed function with an RCA connection.
-Thus, multiple cables must be used for multiple functions.
-To prevent incorrect connection of the plugs, each plug has a different color, which indicates the function.
+Today, this standard is mainly used in the home cinema sector for the transmission of audio and video.
+Analogue signal transmission is very simple.
+The sound signals are transmitted electromagnetically from the output to the input device.
+In contrast to digital transmission, the electrical voltage varies proportionally to the sound signal.
+One cable with two plugs or sockets is needed for each sound channel.
+Unlike multi-functional plugs such as USB or HDMI, with an RCA connection each individual cable has its own fixed function.
+Therefore, several cables must be used for several functions.
+To prevent incorrect connection of the plugs, each plug has a different colour which indicates the function.

-For easy differentiation of the two stereo channels, a color marking of the RCA plugs has become established.
+For easy differentiation between the two stereo channels, colour coding of the cinch plugs has become established.
 For sound transmission, the white plug stands for the left sound channel, the red plug for the right sound channel.
-If there is still a black plug, this belongs to the subwoofer or center speaker.
-If you discover a yellow plug on your RCA cable, it is intended for video transmission.
-The cable with the yellow plug transmits the analog, unmodulated composite video signal.
+If there is a black plug, it belongs to the subwoofer or centre speaker.
+If you discover a yellow plug on your cinch cable, it is intended for video transmission.
+The cable with the yellow plug transmits the analogue, unmodulated composite video signal.

 Disadvantages of Cinch

-In addition to the good handling, there are unfortunately some disadvantages with this connector.
-More often, manufacturing inaccuracies can occur, as there is no standard for manufacturing.
+In addition to the good handling, there are unfortunately also some disadvantages with this plug.
+Manufacturing inaccuracies can occur more frequently, as there is no standard for manufacturing.
 This can mean that the plug is either too loose or too tight.
-The result is either a loose contact in the connection or possible damage to the connector.
-Another disadvantage is the electromagnetic interference susceptibility of this connection, which is why RCA connectors are not used in high-end applications.
-The typical hum occurs when the 50 Hz frequency of the AC household mains overrides the signal.
-RCA connectors should only be plugged in and out with the power off, because the inner contact always touches the jack first.
-Beim Stecken mit eingeschaltetem Gerät können hohe Spannungsspitzen entstehen und Bauteile zerstören.
-Konzertbesucher kennen vielleicht das sehr lautes Knacken auf der Bühne, wenn mal wieder ein unter Spannung stehendes Kabel gezogen wird.
-With analog connections, it is particularly worthwhile to pay attention to high-quality cables and plugs.
+The result is either a loose contact in the connection or possible damage to the plug connection.
+Another disadvantage is the electromagnetic interference susceptibility of this connection, which is why cinch connectors are not used in the high-end range.
+The typical hum occurs when the 50 Hz frequency of the AC household mains overlays the signal.
+Cinch plugs should only be plugged in and out with the unit disconnected from the power supply, as the inner contact always touches the socket first.
+Plugging in with the unit switched on can cause high voltage peaks and destroy components.
+Concertgoers may be familiar with the very loud crackling noise on stage when a live cable is pulled again.
+With analogue connections, it is particularly worthwhile to pay attention to high-quality cables and plugs.
 Unshielded cables are particularly susceptible to interference.

 RCA to jack adapter

-You want to connect your smartphone, MP3 player or notebook with your HiFi system?
-The right cable provides you with the ideal connection between the 3.5 mm jack output and the RCA input on the hi-fi device.
-So you can still make your room walls shake with a small player.
+You want to connect your smartphone, MP3 player or notebook to your hi-fi system?
+The matching cable provides you with the ideal connection between the 3.5 mm jack output and the cinch input on the hi-fi device.
+This way, you can still make your room walls shake with a small player.

-You have an older video recorder, DVD or Bluray player with RCA outputs and want to connect a modern flat screen TV?
+You have an older video recorder, DVD or Bluray player with RCA outputs and want to connect it to a modern flat-screen TV?
 No problem.
-With the right connection this will be possible.
-But be careful: In order for these two signal formats to communicate with each other, both input and output devices must support the signal conversion function (code and decode).
+With the right cable, this connection will be possible.
+But be careful: For these two signal formats to communicate with each other, both input and output devices must support the signal conversion function (code and decode).
 If both input/output devices do not support signal conversion, a signal conversion box is required.
 Then, in addition to the adapter cables, you also need the corresponding converter.